UbiquityRobotics/ubiquity_launches/launches.md

   images.
 The compress input comes in on `.../image` and the output comes out on `.../image_raw`.

+### `n_image_uncompress` Launch File Directory

+This launch file directory will start a node that takes a compressed image message stream and converts it to an uncompressed image stream.

+This launch file has the following arguments:

+* camera_name (Required):
+  The base name of the camera that produces compressed images.
+The compress input comes in on `.../image` and the output comes out on `.../image_raw`.

+* robot_base (Required):
+  Is the base to use (e.g. "magni", "loki", etc.)

+* robot_host (Required):
+  Is the robot DNS hostname to use (e.g. "betty.local").

+* robot_user (Required):
+  Is the user name to use on the robot.

 ### `n_joy` Launch File Directory

 This library launch directory will launch a node that